alcf-lidar/alcf/README.template.md

 Model guide
 -----------

+Below is a description of the model output supported by ALCF.
+You might have to modify the code for reading the model output depending on the exact format of the model output, such as variable names and how they are split among the output files.

 ### AMPS

+**Source:** `alcf/models/amps.py`

 ALCF is compatible with the NetCDF AMPS output.
 You can find the [AMPS archive](https://www.earthsystemgrid.org/project/amps.html) on the